lucianjames/TorPlusPlus/README.md

 ## Examples
 See https://github.com/LJ3D/TorPlusPlusExamples for some example code

+See https://github.com/LJ3D/TorRemoteAccess/ for a more functional program utilising TorPlusPlus

 ## ❗ You need to manually do this: ❗
 ### Windows:
 Requires the "tor" folder from the "Tor Expert Bundle" to be placed next to the executable.